explaingit

 TLDR

-A lightweight CSS starter kit that gives you basic styles and a responsive grid system, so you can build websites without writing repetitive CSS from scratch.
+Skeleton is a tiny 400-line CSS starter kit that gives you sensible default styles and a responsive grid so you can build a simple, mobile-friendly website without writing any boilerplate CSS.

 Mindmap